A Freemason from his First Day..

-Freemasonry means different things to each who choose to join.
+Freemasonry means different things to each who chooses to join.
 For some, it’s about making new friends.
-For others it’s about being able to help deserving causes by making a contribution to family and society.
+For others, it’s about being able to help deserving causes by making a contribution to family and society.
 But for most, it is an enjoyable hobby.

-Freemasonry is one of the oldest and largest non-religious, non-political, fraternal and charitable organisations.
-It teaches self-knowledge via a participation in a series of progressive ceremonies.
+Freemasonry is one of the oldest and largest non-religious, non-political, fraternal, and charitable organizations.
+It teaches self-knowledge via participation in a series of progressive ceremonies.
 Members are expected to be of high moral standing and are encouraged to speak openly about their being a Freemason.